-With satellites in orbit since 1972, the Landsat program longest running Earth observation program.
+With satellites in orbit since 1972, the Landsat program is the longest running Earth observation program.
 The Earth imaging program, which was initially created to investigate the landmasses of Earth, has since contributed to a variety of subjects, spanning from the natural to the social sciences.

 Since the first satellite images from Landsat 1 in 1972, multiple Landsat satellites have been launched with the ability to take increasingly detailed pictures of our world.
 Over the past 50 years of the Landsat satellite program being in operation, more than 10 million satellite images of the Earth have been acquired.